-- Build Classes
+- Using Build Classes

 - Using Priority Pools

 - Using the Proxy Command

 - Using Subbuilds

-- Building Multiple Targets Simultaneously (GNU Make emulation only)
+- Building Multiple Targets Simultaneously

 - Using Electric Make Variables

 - Terminating a Build

 - Shutting Down Cluster Hosts During Builds

-Build Classes
+Using Build Classes

 ElectricAccelerator provides features to organize builds in even the most complex environments.
 You do not need to create a build class-by default, a simple organizational structure is set up for you.
-But, if you have diverse product lines, or multiple product releases, Electric Cloud advises taking advantage of ElectricAccelerator build class functionality and setting up build classes.
+But, if you have diverse product lines, or multiple product releases, you should set up and use build classes.

 A build class is a flexible, user-defined classification for a designated group of builds.
-Using build classes is optional, but if you do not assign a build class, Cluster Manager assigns the build to a default class.
-Electric Cloud recommends using build classes to organize the build management process.
+Using build classes is optional, but if you do not assign a build class, the Cluster Manager assigns the build to a default build class.
+Build classes help you organize the build management process.

-Depending on your company requirements, you might use build classes to organize build groups by version/release, product type, development stage, or platform.
+Depending on your company requirements, you might use build classes to organize build groups by version or release, product type, development stage, or platform.
 You can decide how to use build classes to organize your builds into sets.

 Classes have default priorities and boost values.
-Boost values range from -10 to +10 (default 0) where a higher boost value means builds in that class can use available agents ahead of builds with the same priority and less boost.
+Boost values have a range of -10 to +10 (default 0), where a higher value means that builds in that class can use available agents ahead of builds with the same priority but less boost.